neo-empresarial/clockify-integration/README.md

 ---

-After installing postgres we can create the default user and database we use for the development database.
+After installing postgres we can create a database and default database user you'll use in your development environment.

 ```bash
 sudo -u postgres -i